Everest Base Camp Trek

 Day 10: Trek to GORAK SHEP Later Climb KALAPATHAR

-Today after breakfast continue our journey with a gradual ascent with changing landscape transforming from alpine vegetation to rocky terrain.
-It’s going to be quite an ordeal today, in terms of both mental and physical exhaustion, as we further climb towards higher elevation.
+Today after breakfast we continue our journey gradually ascending with changing landscape transforming from alpine vegetation to rocky terrain.
+It’s going to be quite an ordeal today, in terms of both mental and physical exhaustion, as we further climb slowly towards higher elevation.
+From the trial you will have fantastic views of the Khumbu glaciers, Mt.
+Pumori (7,400 m), Lola and Link Tring(Tibetan mountains), Nuptse and the mighty Mt.
+Everest.

 Activity: Trekking - Approx. 6 hours